maurizi/vim-easytags/README.md

 When you execute this command like `:UpdateTags!` (including the bang!) then all tags whose files are missing will be filtered from the global tags file.

-Note that this command will be executed automatically every once in a while, assuming you haven't changed `g:easytags_on_cursorhold`.
+Note that this command will be executed automatically every once in a while, assuming you haven't changed `g:easytags_events`.

 ### The `:HighlightTags` command

 When you execute this command while editing one of the supported file types (see above) the relevant tags in the current file are highlighted.
 The tags to highlight are gathered from all tags files known to Vim (through the ['tags' option] [tags_opt]).

-Note that this command will be executed automatically every once in a while, assuming you haven't changed `g:easytags_on_cursorhold`.
+Note that this command will be executed automatically every once in a while, assuming you haven't changed `g:easytags_events`.

 ## Options